jedisct1/edgedns/README.md

 this is a temporary situation.

 EdgeDNS does its best to guarantee a maximum latency.
-If a response that needs to be refreshed doesn't get a response within a given time frame, EdgeDNS can directly respond with the cached records in order to avoid breaking the latency guarantee.
+If a response that needs to be refreshed doesn't get a response within a given time frame, EdgeDNS can directly respond with cached records in order to avoid breaking the latency guarantee.

 ### Short responses to ANY queries